Typical values per 100g

 It’s a wonderful, warming drink to have on a cold night that combines a number of spices for a full, rich taste.

-Add all ingredients to a heavy based saucepan and warm gently on a medium heat until warmed through.
-Add to a blender and whizz.
-Top with a dusting of Lucy Bee Cinnamon Powder.
+Add all ingredients to a heavy-based saucepan and warm gently on a medium heat until warmed through.
+Add to a blender and whizz to combine and serve in your favourite mug.
+If left to stand, the spice may fall to the bottom, so stir to combine.

 Q: What is the percentage of curcumin in your turmeric powder?